2013 Kamduni gang rape and murder case: Arrest and prosecution

+However, on 6 October 2023, a divisional bench of the Calcutta High Court, comprising Justices Joymalya Bagchi and Ajay Kumar Gupta acquitted Imanul Islam, Aminul Islam and Bhola Naskar of the charge of gangrape, while convicting them for criminal conspiracy and causing disappearance of evidence.
+The high court acquitted Amin Ali and commuted the death sentence of Saiful Ali and Ansar Ali to imprisonment till the end of their natural life.
+The HC also directed the release from custody of another three convicts, whose sentence to life imprisonment was reduced to 7 years, and they already served 10 years, upon payment of a fine of Rs 10,000 each.

+On 9 October 2023, at 4 am, the Bengal government filed a special leave petition in the Supreme Court against the HC judgement.
+In the SLP, the government alleged that there were glaring discrepancies in the impugned judgement and sought its suspension on the grounds that the accused would be released very soon.
+The Supreme Court didn't order a stay on the judgement but ordered all parties to submit affidavits within a week.

 Protests

-From the early morning of 8 June, the Kamduni residents protested afor exemplary punishment for the culprits.
+From the early morning of 8 June 2013, the Kamduni residents protested afor exemplary punishment for the culprits.
 Jyotipriya Mallick, the Minister for Food and Supplies met the villagers and promised job for the victim's elder brother, which was promptly rejected by the villagers.
 The protesters were also visited by Haji Nurul Islam, the M.P. from Bashirhat and Nirmal Ghosh, the President of North 24 Parganas District Trinamool Congress.
 When the former blamed the CPI(M) for this crime, his car was damaged by the protesters.
 Protests continued until July 4, demanding capital punishment for the perpetrators.